anujgarg2291/PhoneVerifyApp/README.md

 **Architecture**

-The project structure seems to follow an MVVM (Model-View-ViewModel) architecture.
-Here’s a breakdown of each component are:

-1. APIManager: This folder contains services related to handling API calls.
-In an MVVM architecture, the service layer (or network layer) is often separated to fetch or send data to external services or APIs.
-It would typically be called by the ViewModel when it needs data.

-2. Constant: This folder seems to hold global constants that are shared across the project.
-Constants are often separated in such files to keep the codebase clean and to avoid magic numbers or hard-coded values.

-3. DataStore

-•	PhoneValidationModel: This looks like a local storage or data persistence layer.
-It could represent Core Data models or other persistent data structures for handling phone validation.
-•	PersistenceController: Likely responsible for managing and controlling persistent storage (e.g., Core Data stack or any other database setup).
+This project follows the MVVM (Model-View-ViewModel) architecture pattern, ensuring a clean separation of concerns and modular structure:

+•	APIManager: Contains the APIService, responsible for handling all API calls and network requests.
+•	Constant: Stores global constants used throughout the project.
+•	DataStore: Manages data persistence, including models like PhoneValidationModel and the PersistenceController.

 **License**